ronabet/Messaging-system/README.md

 ```

 ## Run The Service
-Use NodeJs to run the backend.
+Use NodeJs to run the service.
 ```bash
 npm start
 ```